That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 - 1 tablespoon of apple cider vinegar in water before the pasta: peak around 125 mg/dL

 How does that work?
 Vinegar contains acetic acid, and that does two things.
-It slows your stomach emptying (your food stays in your stomach longer, sugars are released more slowly) and it temporarily makes your muscles more sensitive to insulin.
-Your muscles then take glucose out of your blood more efficiently, with less insulin.
-Less insulin means less fat storage, steadier energy and less hunger later.
-A splash of vinegar that gives your metabolism a hand.
+It slows down your stomach emptying (your food stays in your stomach longer, sugars are released more slowly) and it makes your muscles temporarily more sensitive to insulin.
+Your muscles then pull glucose out of your blood more efficiently, with less insulin.
+Less insulin means less fat storage, steadier energy and less hunger later on.
+A splash of vinegar giving your metabolism a helping hand.

 Moving after eating.
-10 minutes of walking right after your meal significantly lowers your glucose peak, and that effect lasts a few hours.
-It even works better than the same walk at some other moment.
-Your muscles activate glucose transporters (GLUT4) that take sugar out of your blood without any insulin involved.
+A 10-minute walk straight after your meal lowers your glucose peak significantly, and that effect lasts a few hours.
+It even works better than the same walk at some random other time.
+Your muscles activate glucose transporters (GLUT4) that pull sugar out of your blood without any insulin involved.
 Free gains.

 Your hormones.
-Swinging blood sugar puts pressure on your adrenal glands, your cortisol gets disrupted, you sleep worse, and poor sleep disrupts your blood sugar again.
-Round and round.
+Fluctuating blood sugar puts your adrenals under pressure, your cortisol gets thrown off, you sleep worse, and poor sleep disrupts your blood sugar again.
+Round and round it goes.

 Your skin.
 Glucose binds to collagen (glycation).
 Result: premature wrinkles, less elasticity.
-That expensive anti-ageing cream is wasted money if your blood sugar is on a rollercoaster all day.
+That expensive anti-ageing cream is money down the drain if your blood sugar is rollercoasting all day.

 Your brain.
 People with chronically high blood sugar have a clearly higher risk of dementia.
-There’s a reason scientists sometimes call Alzheimer’s “type 3 diabetes”.
+Scientists don’t call Alzheimer’s “type 3 diabetes” for nothing.

 Your weight.
 High insulin keeps you in fat-storage mode.
-You can exercise until you drop, but if your insulin is constantly high, you’ll struggle to reach your fat reserves.
+You can exercise until you drop, but if your insulin is constantly high, you’ll struggle to get at your fat reserves.

 Your inflammation levels.
 Blood sugar spikes trigger inflammatory responses.
-And chronic low-grade inflammation sits at the root of pretty much every modern lifestyle disease.
+And chronic low-grade inflammation lies at the root of pretty much every modern lifestyle disease.

 Level 1: the basics (start here)

 1. The vegetables-first rule.
 Simple, but it works.
 Always eat your vegetables first.
-Fibre forms a kind of physical barrier in your gut and slows the absorption of glucose, so your peak comes out far lower.
+Fibre forms a kind of physical barrier in your gut and slows down glucose absorption, which makes your peak significantly lower.

 In practice:

-- Breakfast: start with cucumber, tomato, whatever vegetable you have
+- Breakfast: start with cucumber, tomato, whatever veg you’ve got

 - Lunch: that salad isn’t a side dish, it’s your starter

-- Dinner: at least 50% of your plate vegetables, and start with them
+- Dinner: at least 50% of your plate is vegetables, and start with those

-- Snack: nuts (max 30g, a handful, not the whole bag) or veggie sticks before fruit
+- Snack: nuts (max 30g, a handful, not the whole bag) or veg sticks before fruit

 2. The vinegar hack.
 1 tablespoon of apple cider vinegar in a large glass of water, 10 minutes before your biggest meal.

-- Mix with sparkling water and a pinch of salt, fancy drink
+- Mix with sparkling water and a bit of salt, fancy drink

-- My favourite: make a raw veg salad for lunch or dinner with a dressing of 1 tablespoon apple cider vinegar, a little olive oil, salt and pepper.
-Two birds with one stone: vegetables first and your vinegar dose.
+- My favourite: make a raw veg salad for lunch or dinner with a dressing of 1 tablespoon apple cider vinegar, a bit of olive oil, salt and pepper.
+Two birds, one stone: vegetables first and your vinegar dose.

-- Gherkins, pickled onions, kimchi, sauerkraut with your meal (fermentation also provides acetic acid)
+- Gherkins, pickled onions, kimchi, sauerkraut with your meal (fermentation produces acetic acid too)

 3. Stop eating naked.
-“What on earth do you mean, Tanja?!” 😳 Of course I know you keep your underwear on while eating (or not, you happy freak, haha).
+“What on earth do you mean, Tanja?!” 😳 Of course I know you keep your pants on while eating (or not, you happy freak, haha).
 No, I mean your carbs.
-They should always be “dressed”.
-Never eat them on their own, always combine them with:
+Those should always be “dressed”.
+Never eat them on their own, always pair them with:

 - Fat: slows absorption, stabilises your blood sugar (butter on bread, olive oil over pasta)